diegoboh/starter-academic2/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 I am a PhD student in Economics at [Universitat Pompeu Fabra](https://www.upf.edu/home) interested in international macroeconomics, macro-finance and financial regulation.
-Particularly, I study how financial and business cycles shape global macroeconomic variables such as exchange rates, capital flows and risk-sharing among countries.
+Particularly, I'm focusing on how financial and business cycles shape global macroeconomic variables such as exchange rates, capital flows and risk-sharing among countries.

 I am also a research and teaching assistant at the Department of Economics.